 Is this the time to switch from storyboard to SwiftUI?

 We know SwiftUI is the future in IOS development, But due to a lack of documentation and customization in UI and libraries.

-We should try hard to understand the structure of SwiftUI and make a lot of practice tutorials to be able to accept client requirement inflexible way and the ability to switch technology if the client wants (SwiftUI or UIkit) we ready to take it.
+We should try hard to understand the structure of SwiftUI and make a lot of practice tutorials to be able to accept client requirements inflexible way and the ability to switch technology if the client wants (SwiftUI or UIkit) we ready to take it.

 First: Open Xcode.

-Second Create Xcode project
+Second: Create an Xcode project

 Fourth: Choose the directory of the app and then create the app